SichangHe/CS304_group_project/project4_report.md

 one upon a time wide brahmadatta as ing of benares oh bodhisatta came to if a the foot of he hillas as a ...
 ```

 74.39% of the words are correctly matched, resulting in a Levenshtein distance to the ground truth of 28.
 As we can see, the spellcheck result suffers from words that have the same Levenshtein distance to the typo text as the correct words have.
-We could leverage grammar and word-transition probabilities to improve the result, but since we do not have any training data for those options, we did not try those ideas.
+We could leverage grammar and prior word-transition probabilities to improve the result, but since we do not have any training data for those options, we did not try those ideas.

 ## Text Segmentation And Spellcheck